 - Buy common misspellings of your domain name.

 - If possible, to avoid confusing your target market, spell the domain name exactly how it sounds.

 - Even though alternatives are available (e.g., “.net,” “.info,” “.org,” etc.), buy “.com” addresses whenever possible – this is still the commonly assumed domain name extension of the masses.

-- Unless you’re a big company with a recognizable brand such as an IBM or EDS, using an acronym for your domain name is probably not a wise choice.
+- Unless you’re a big company with a recognizable brand such as an IBM or an HP, using an acronym for your domain name is probably not a wise choice.

 - Stay away from hyphen and underscore characters between words in a multiple word domain name – it just complicates communicating your website address as well as making it more difficult to find.

 - Be careful when substituting numbers for the actual spelled out version of the word (e.g. using the number “4” instead of spelling out the word “four” or “for”).
 Again, it just complicates communicating your website address as well as making it more difficult to find.

 5 Benefits Of A Multiple Domain Name Strategy

 - To help create an overall better experience for your target market.

 - To help create a strong brand for your business.

 - To help improve your search engine marketing and optimization.

 - To help gain a competitive advantage in your marketplace.